pdaxh/backstage-ulp/README.md

 # Backstage-ULP

-A Backstage Developer Portal for ULP, deployed via Helm and managed by ArgoCD.
+A Backstage Developer Portal for ULP, deployed via Kustomize and managed by ArgoCD.

 ## 🏗️ Architecture